TEXAS TECH UNIVERSITY: AN OVERVIEW

 Texas Tech University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 The organization reaffirmed the University’s accreditation for 10 years in 2015.

 Texas Tech University was created by legislative action in 1923 and has the distinction of being the largest comprehensive higher education institution in the western two-thirds of the state of Texas.
-The university is the major institution of higher education in a region larger than 46 of the nation’s 50 states and is the only campus in Texas that is home to a major university, law school, and medical school.
+The university is the only major institution of higher education in a region larger than 46 of the nation’s 50 states and is the only campus in Texas that is home to a major university, law school, and medical school.
 Originally named Texas Technological College, the college opened in 1925 with six buildings and an enrollment of 914.
 Graduate instruction did not begin until 1927 within the school of Liberal Arts.
 A “Division of Graduate Studies” was established in 1935 and eventually became known as the Graduate School in 1954.
 By action of the Texas State Legislature, Texas Technological College formally became Texas Tech University on September 1, 1969.

 The campus, which boasts Spanish Renaissance architecture, was described by American author James A. Michener as the “most beautiful west of the Mississippi until you get to Stanford” and by Stewart Mandel of Sports Illustrated as “easily one of the ten most beautiful campuses” he had seen.
 Many of the newly constructed buildings qualify for LEED certification, yet maintain the consistent Spanish theme throughout campus.